Turkey Bone Broth (or Turkey Stock)

-- We are having a BOY!!
+- We just found out we are having a BOY!!
 I’m still in complete shock.
 I was convinced it was a girl.
 (I think I just told myself that because I didn’t want to have to repaint Charlotte’s room.)
 Also, I thought Charlotte was a boy, so maybe my mother’s intuition is just in a state of perpetual Opposite-Day-ness.
 We are so excited to have a little boy!

 - Charlotte has recently learned the word “fox.”
 Except that she pronounces x’s like k’s.
 It makes for some interesting playtime conversations.

 - I decorated for Christmas over the weekend.
 There is nothing better than a lit Christmas tree, yes, even the week before Thanksgiving.

 - Whose idea was it to let our toddlers sleep on mini trampolines?
 Charlotte’s favorite thing to do is jump in her crib (which, by the way, makes it not quite as formidable a time-out spot).
 You would not believe the height she gets.
 I know she is up from her nap not when she cries, but when I can hear the springs of her mattress getting a workout.
 One of these days she is going to go sailing over the edge.
 I should start lining the floor with pillows.

 - The people above us vacuum about once a week.
 (It’s pretty loud because the insulation in our building is practically nil.)
 And every time I think to myself Are they vacuuming again??
 And then I immediately remind myself: Yes Karen, most people vacuum more than once every 3 months like you.

 I made my first turkey last week, and wanted to get every last bit out of that bird as I could, so I decided to make some turkey stock.
 It was super easy.
 Throw everything in a pot and forget about it for a few hours.